KyleBurgi/LearningCPlusPlus/README.md

 1. HelloWorld - It prints Hello World!
 2. PracticeOne - Simple add program that takes in user input
 3. PracticeTwo - Takes PracticeOne and breaks it into functions
+4. PracticeThree - Same as PracticeTwo but separating into different files